CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 - **Accept**: application/json

-## createSmartContractCallTransaction
+## createContractCallTransaction

-> CreateTransferTransaction201Response createSmartContractCallTransaction(opts)
+> CreateTransferTransaction201Response createContractCallTransaction(opts)

-Create a smart contract call transaction
+Call smart contract

-Create a transaction to call a smart contract.
+This operation creates a transaction to interact with a smart contract on the blockchain.
+You need to provide details such as the source address, destination address, and the calldata.
+You can specify the fee-related properties to limit the transaction fee.
+A transaction request for tracking is returned upon successful operation.
+Currently, this operation only applies to blockchains that have a similar architecture to Ethereum.

 ### Example